debraysimon/thingpark-global-sim/docs/device-manager-user-guide/doing-multicast/create-multicast-group-associated-base-stations-group.md

 base station group and not ready to work.
 You will have to add it a base station tag.

+&nbsp;

 1. In the navigation panel, click **Multicast groups**.

 2. In the Multicast Groups panel that appears, click **Create**.

-    -\> By default, the New multicast group dialog box appears with LoRaWAN® 1.0 and class B configuration.
+    -\&gt; By default, the New multicast group dialog box appears with LoRaWAN® 1.0 and class B configuration.

     ![](./_images/creating-a-multicast-group-1.png)